Jal247/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Units: Each employee in an entry- or lower-level position represents a sampling unit.

+Observational Units: The individual employees in entry- and lower-level positions who are participating in the survey.
+Each employee's responses provide data points on their job satisfaction, challenges, and perspectives on workplace culture.

 Sampling Strategy:

 thought 1: we can use a simple random sampling strategy to ensure a representative sample of employees across different departments and to gather diverse perspectives on factors affecting satisfaction and turnover.